cluster_irr

 , which contains the

-number of T-cells in each community (row) and IRR (column).
-Here we have
+number of T-cells in each community (row) and repertoire (column).
+Here

 dim(gcd$community_occupancy_matrix)